The universal property of inverse semigroup equivariant $KK$-theory

 It is useful to notice that every $G$-algebra $(A,\alpha)$ is a $G$-Hilbert module over itself under the inner product $\langle a,b\rangle = a^* b$; so we have all the identities of Definition \ref{defHilbert} for $U: = \beta := \alpha$.
 Actually Definitions \ref{defCstar} and \ref{defHilbert} are equivalent for $C^*$-algebras.
+Hence we note that